- This event has passed.

-SEAN MCGOWAN + SPECIAL GUESTS
+SEAN MCGOWAN + BRAND NEW FRIEND

 You can sum up the journey of Seán McGowan, the son of the smith, with the title of his first EP on Xtra Mile: Graft & Grief.
 Work and stress.
 Life at the anvil and hammer, bearing the brunt of life’s weight.
 Since 2009 he’s been at that grindstone, gathering stories and carving melodies while working late nights in bars between shows armed with just an acoustic guitar.
 Somehow the perpetual “new artist”, even as others adorned with that title come and go, and Seán is still at it allowing the songs to pour forth like the finest lager.

 It wasn’t until he spent time (starting in 2015) touring with rum-fuelled punk-folk sextet and now-labelmates Skinny Lister – a riotous test of your touring mettle, however long you’ve been on the road – that Seán felt ready to tackle the hard work, to keep at his craft.
 It was the confidence boost and the inspiration he needed to plough into his songwriting and keep touring.